paultopia/alpinehelloworld/readme.md

 ## Part 2

-then switch to ubuntu, get texlive and pandoc in, and make sure that works.
+then switch to ubuntu and make sure that works.

 Steps:
 ```